 Oral Knowledge, Typographic Knowledge, Electronic Knowledge: Speculations on the History of Ownership Discusses the possible fate of concepts such as copyright and individual ownership of knowledge in an age of electronic text.
 Uses communication history and the "theory of transformative technology" as articulated by Ong, McLuhan and Bolter as a main theoretical lens.

 The Research Paper, and Why We Should Still Care.
-Draft under review.
-This article applies rhetorical genre theory, activity theory and situated learning theory to argue that the "research paper," long neglected and/or denigrated in writing studies, has a vital role to play in helping studentx enter the academic discourse community, and that there are good reasons why composition courses should continue to teach it.
+Writing Program Administration Fall 2013 37:1 33-53.
+This article applies rhetorical genre theory, activity theory and situated learning theory to argue that the "research paper," long neglected and/or denigrated in writing studies, has a vital role to play in helping students enter the academic discourse community, and that there are good reasons why composition courses should continue to teach it.
 It also makes a case for following Nelson and others in calling the genre "writing from sources" to emphasize its status as an activity rather than a set of formal conventions.

 Crossing Boundaries: Co-op Students Re-Learning to Write.
 College Composition and Communication June 2012 63:4 558-592.
 This article follows up the “Transfer” article with an empirical study of students learning to transform and re-apply the rhetorical knowledge gained in their academic work while on their first Co-op work terms.